Mars methane mystery? Depends on the time of day

-Category: Space Hits: 8Artist’s concept of ESA’s Trace Gas Orbiter, part of the ExoMars mission.
+Category: Space Hits: 9Artist’s concept of ESA’s Trace Gas Orbiter, part of the ExoMars mission.
 This instrument analyzes the Martian atmosphere and still hasn’t found any methane in Mars’ atmosphere.
 That’s despite the fact that NASA’s Curiosity rover has detected methane in the Martian air multiple times.
 Now, scientists think they know why.
 Image via ESA.

 For years now, scientists have been trying to figure out what’s creating Mars’ methane.
 Earthly life produces methane.
 Telescopes, orbiters and the Curiosity rover have detected methane on Mars.
 The evidence seems conclusive.
 The methane appears to be there, albeit in smaller amounts than on Earth.
 But there are nagging inconsistencies.
 Some instruments detect the gas, while others that should detect it don’t.
 Why?
 Now a new study, released June 29, 2021, brings scientists a step closer to solving the Mars methane mystery